holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: Is it time to build your own house?
     content: >
-      Look around the web and you'll notice that every place we exist, we do so by sharing content and data stored on other people's platforms (e.g.
-      Facebook, LinkedIn, Twitter, Instagram).
-Yes it's true many of these platforms provide us with purpose and value; however, we are renters occupying space in someone else's house.

-      **This is my house**.
+      **Welcome to holaphil.com**.
+Thanks for stopping by!
 Inside you will find resources and information related to my 20+ years of experience building brands, products, and services.
 Take a tour by simply scrolling further down or selecting any of the nav items above.
-And of course, thank you for visiting!

       PS — *this website is built using an architecture called **Jamstack**.